 - 1. Persons With Known COVID-19.
 Upon notification by a healthcare provider, public health official, or clinical laboratory of a positive laboratory-confirmed test for COVID-19, the person testing positive for COVID-19 shall immediately isolate himself or herself at home or another location approved by the Department. - 2.
 Persons With Suspected COVID-19.
 Upon notification by a healthcare provider or public health official that COVID-19 infection is diagnosed or suspected based on symptoms, the person with suspected COVID-19 infection shall immediately isolate himself or herself at home or another location approved by the Department.
-The CDC has recognized the following symptoms of COVID-19 infection: cough, shortness of breath or difficulty breathing, fever, chills, repeated shaking with chills, muscle pain, headache, sore throat, and new loss of taste or smell. - 3.
+As of the date of this Order, the CDC recognizes the following symptoms of COVID-19 infection: cough, shortness of breath or difficulty breathing, fever (a measured temperature over 100.4 degrees Fahrenheit or a feeling of feverishness), chills, muscle pain, sore throat, and new loss of taste or smell. - 3.
 Each isolated person shall avoid unnecessary physical contact with any and all persons and shall comply fully with the Isolation Protocol attached to this Order, which may be updated from time to time based on CDC guidance. - 4.
 Each isolated person shall remain in isolation until such time as he or she no longer presents a risk of infection to the public, as determined by the Isolation Protocol then in effect.
 As of the date of this Administrative Order, the Isolation Protocol requires an isolated person to remain in isolation until either: - the person's fever has been gone for at least seventy-two (72) hours, without taking fever-reducing medication, and - the person's other symptoms have shown progressive improvement, and - at least ten (10) days have elapsed from the date symptoms began,

 - for a person who was placed under home isolation due to a laboratory-confirmed positive test result, but who has experienced no symptoms of COVID-19, until at least ten (10) days have elapsed since the date of the person's first positive diagnostic test. - 5.
-Isolated persons should monitor their symptoms and seek prompt medical attention if they experience difficulty breathing, as instructed in the Isolation Protocol.
+Isolated persons should monitor their symptoms and seek prompt medical attention if worsening symptoms develop, as instructed in the Isolation Protocol.
 An exception to the requirement for isolation applies in the event of an emergency, such as a fire or natural disaster, or if the person's health condition worsens and he or she requires treatment in a healthcare facility. - 6.
 Each isolated person shall, to the extent practicable, provide notification of the isolated person's COVID-19 status to those persons with whom the isolated person has been in close contact (within six (6) feet for fifteen (15) minutes or more) beginning forty-eight (48) hours before symptoms began.
-Symptoms of COVID-19 may include cough, shortness of breath or difficulty breathing, fever (a measured temperature above 100.4 degrees Fahrenheit or a feeling of feverishness), chills, repeated shaking with chills, muscle pain, headache, sore throat, and new loss of taste or smell.
+Symptoms of COVID-19 may include cough, shortness of breath or difficulty breathing, fever (a measured temperature above 100.4 degrees Fahrenheit or a feeling of feverishness), chills, muscle pain, sore throat, and new loss of taste or smell.
 At the request of state or local public health personnel, the isolated person shall provide a list of the locations visited by the isolated person during the time frame that he or she may have been able to transmit the disease.